SyedAmmar21/Utopia-Assesment/README.md

 | `GET` | `/api/test-order-activity` | Returns the latest 20 order-activity records for inspection. |
 | `POST` | `/api/ai/query` | Accepts `{ "question": "..." }`, selects a supported controlled operation, and returns a grounded natural-language answer. |

-## Self-Assessment

-- **Easiest:** Building the role-specific React screens and connecting standard order data to Supabase was the most direct part of the workflow.
-- **Hardest:** Designing the cross-role workflow, keeping completion evidence consistent with relational records, and constraining AI answers to retrieved operational data required the most care.
-- **For production:** I would prioritise authentication and RLS, a formal activity/rescheduling model, resilient upload and notification handling, and stronger operational monitoring.
-- **Use of AI tools during development:** AI tools were used as development assistance for understanding concepts, debugging, reviewing implementation approaches, and improving code and documentation.
-The project architecture, integration decisions, and final implementation were reviewed and tested by the developer.